joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-crud-mvc-index/README.md

 Our controllers are going to handle the routes.
 It's quite common to make a separate file and group similar controllers together.
 Express makes it easy to set it up.

 All of our routes related to our bookmarks are going to be starting with `/bookmarks`.
-We are going to name our `express.Router()` `bookmarks` to help us remember that this is base of the route.
+We are going to name our `express.Router()` variable `bookmarks` to help us remember that this is base of the route.
 Let's code to understand it better:

 - `ls` - confirm you are in the same directory as `package.json`
 - `mkdir controllers`